Mawgan Porth Dark Age Village

 Mawgan Porth Dark Age Village is a small ancient settlement consisting of 3 courtyard house complexes and a cemetery on the North coast of Cornwall dating from the 10th century.
 It was excavated in 1950-54 by Rupert Bruce-Mitford.
-The site was first discovered after the apparent after the discovery of the skeleton in 1934.
+The site was first discovered after a skeleton was unearthed in 1934.
 The landowner.
 Mr P A Wailes, had wanted to build on the land and soundings to test the subsoil revealed the skeleton, stone walls, pottery and bone fragments.